serverkasap/teamable/README.md

 # teamable
-This is an application for managing user profiles
+This is an application for managing user profiles.

-### To run the tests execute
+### To run the tests execute:

     npm run test

+### To build the application, execute:

+    npm build

-### To package the application, execute
+### To package the application, execute:

     npm pack

-Application runs on port 8080
+Application runs on port 8080.